Mesa Verde National Park

 Text-to-speech Audio

 Established in 1906 by President Theodore Roosevelt, Mesa Verde National Park preserves one of the more significant and largest concentrations of archaeological sites in North America.
-It is here that the world-famous cliff dwellings, built by the ancient Ancestral Pueblo culture (also known as Anasazi) some 1,400 years ago, are located.
-The park encompasses over 80 square miles and features almost 5,000 known archaeological sites, including 600 cliff dwellings, the most famous of which are the Cliff Palace and Spruce Tree House village.
+It is here that the world-famous cliff dwellings, built by the ancient Ancestral Pueblo culture (also known as Anasazi) years ago, are located.
+The park encompasses over 80 square miles and features almost 5,000 known archaeological sites, including 600 cliff dwellings, the most famous of which are the Cliff Palace and Spruce Tree House Village.
 The park's visitor and research center features a museum and archives.
-The museum's exhibits explore the life of the modern descendants of the Pueblo and feature works of art created by contemporary artists.
-The archives holds an impressive three million objects; visitors can actually see inside it through viewing portals.
 Visitors to the park can take guided tours, walk on hiking trails, and participate in the various programs offered.
-The park is a UNESCO World Heritage Site and is listed on the National Register of Historic Places.
+The park is a UNESCO World Heritage Site and is listed on the National Register of Historic Places since 1987.

 Images